 Variable Costs Function

-As one of the important cost components in calculating the production costs, variable costs certainly have several functions.
+As one of the important cost components in calculating production costs, variable costs certainly have several functions.
 Here are the functions:

-Helping the company in short-term decision making
+Helping the company in short-term decision-making

-With this costs, a company will be able to make some decisions in the short term.
+With these costs, a company will be able to make some decisions in the short term.
 For example, if a company receives an urgent production order.
 The company can calculate production costs and prices with variable costs.

-Helping the company in cost control
+Helping the company with cost control

-The company can separate this type of costs with fixed costs from the company’s financial statements.
+The company can separate this type of cost with fixed costs from the company’s financial statements.
 So that the company can focus on fixed costs behavior.
 This will be easier by using an integrated accounting system.

 Make it easier for the company to determine short-term profits

-In this case, cost information that has been separated based on changes and behavior of the company production volume can make it easier for the company to determine their short-term profits.
+In this case, cost information that has been separated based on changes and behavior of the company production volume can make it easier for the company to determine its short-term profits.
 So that the company will also get information that can be used to make decisions in the short term.

 Variable Costs Examples